xishuokeji/skippy-xd/README.md

 skippy-xd --paging
 ```

-Also check the wiki for detailed how to use, config options, and other info.
+Check the wiki for documentation on basic use https://github.com/felixfung/skippy-xd/wiki/Usage and advanced tips and tricks https://github.com/felixfung/skippy-xd/wiki/Customizations,-tips-and-special-set-ups.

 And please!
 If you share our love for skippy-xd, please consider: